-Program Lead, IPFQR Program Inpatient VIQR Outreach and Education Support Contractor
+Program Lead, IPFQR Program Inpatient and Outpatient Healthcare Quality Systems Development and Program Support

-November 9, 2023 2:00 p.m.
+November 14, 2024 2:00 p.m.
 Eastern Time

-DISCLAIMER: This transcript was current at the time of publication and/or upload onto the Quality Reporting Center and QualityNet websites.
-Medicare policy changes frequently.
+DISCLAIMER: This presentation document was current at the time of publication and/or upload onto the websites.
 Any links to Medicare online source documents are for reference use only.
-In the case that Medicare policy, requirements, or guidance related to this transcript change following the date of posting, this transcript will not necessarily reflect those changes; given that it will remain as an archived copy, it will not be updated.
+In the case that Medicare policy, requirements, or guidance related to these questions and answers change following the date of posting, these questions and answers will not necessarily reflect those changes; this information will remain as an archived copy with no updates performed.

-This transcript was prepared as a service to the public and is not intended to grant rights or impose obligations.
-Any references or links to statutes, regulations, and/or other policy materials included in the presentation are provided as summary information.
+Any references or links to statutes, regulations, and/or other policy materials included are provided as summary information.
 No material contained therein is intended to take the place of either written laws or regulations.
-In the event of any conflict between the information provided by the transcript and any information included in any Medicare rules and/or regulations, the rules and regulations shall govern.
+In the event of any conflict between the information provided by the question-and-answer session and any information included in any Medicare rules and/or regulations, the rules and regulations shall govern.
 The specific statutes, regulations, and other interpretive materials should be reviewed independently for a full and accurate statement of their contents.